Skip to main content

 • Injections or other drug treatments administered at your doctor’s office (covered under Medicare Part B)

-• Compounded drugs
+• Certain compounded drugs

 • Over-the-counter prescriptions, including vitamins and supplements